usegalaxy-eu/website/_posts/2021-03-13-radseq-analysis.md

 [RADSeq](https://doi.org/10.1093/bfgp/elq031) combines two simple molecular biology techniques with Illumina sequencing: the use of restriction enzymes to cut DNA into fragments (as for RFLPs and AFLPs), and the use of molecular identifiers (MID) to associate sequence reads to particular individuals.
-This delivers high resolution population genomic data — thousands of sequenced markers across many individuals — for any organism at reasonable costs.
+This delivers high-resolution population genomic data — thousands of sequenced markers across many individuals — for any organism at reasonable costs.

 Yvan and his team also created some training materials which you can find in the [Galaxy Training Network (GTN)](https://training.galaxyproject.org/training-material/search?query=RAD-seq).